Guyanese people

-The people of Guyana, or Guyanese, come from a wide array of backgrounds and cultures including aboriginal natives, African and Indian origins, as well as a minority of Chinese and European descendant peoples.
-Demographics as of 2012 are Indo-Guyanese 39.8%, Afro-Guyanese 30.1%, mixed race (mostly Dougla) 19.9%, Amerindian 10.5%, other 1.5% (including Chinese and Europeans, such as the Portuguese).
+The Guyanese people are citizens and nationals of Guyana.
+They come from a wide array of backgrounds and cultures including aboriginal natives, African and Indian origins, as well as a minority of Chinese and European descendant peoples.
+Demographics as of 2012 are Indo-Guyanese 39.83%, Afro-Guyanese 29.25%, mixed race (mostly Dougla) 19.88%, Amerindian 10.51%, other 0.53% (including Chinese and Europeans, such as the Portuguese).
 As a result, Guyanese do not equate their nationality with race and ethnicity, but with citizenship.
 Although citizens make up the majority of Guyanese, there is a substantial number of Guyanese expatriates, dual citizens and descendants living worldwide, chiefly elsewhere in the Anglosphere.

 Located on the northern coast of South America, Guyana is part of the main land Caribbean which is part of the historical British West Indies.
 It is culturally similar to Suriname and nearby island nations of the Caribbean such as Trinidad and Tobago, and is a culturally Caribbean country even though it is not an island nation located in the Caribbean Sea.

 The national anthem of Guyana, Dear Land of Guyana, of Rivers and Plains, refers to Guyana as the "Land of six peoples" which was historically considered to be made up of African, Indian, Chinese, Portuguese, British, and Amerindian people.

 Demographics

-Even though referred to collectively as Amerindians, the indigenous peoples in Guyana are made up of several distinct tribes or nations.
-Warao, Arawak, Caribs, and Wapishana are all represented in Guyana.
+Even though referred to collectively as Amerindians, the Indigenous peoples in Guyana are made up of several distinct tribes or nations.
+Warao, Lokono, Kalina, and Wapishana are all represented in Guyana.

 Europeans arrived in the Guianas in the search for gold in the New World, eventually settling in and colonizing Guyana and the Americas.
 Starting with the Dutch, then English, the cultural presence of Europe has been a significant force in the country even though the population was always in the minority.
 French and Spanish also have a presence in the region.

 The climate of Guyana was deemed suitable for growing sugar cane, sparking a demand for labour unmet by the Europeans themselves or the local Amerindians, so slaves from Africa were brought into the country.
 The high mortality and low birthrate of plantation slavery was supplemented by bringing in more enslaved people until the slave trade was abolished in 1838.
 Indentured labour contracts were made for Portuguese and Chinese people, but the largest numbers came from India.

 The diversity of the country is a point of pride as well as a challenge; conflicts along racial lines have been a source of significant social tension.
 Racism in Guyana has roots in the control of labour, so that plantation owners could maintain a stratified society of subservient workers and limit competition for the highest social class.
 Many segments of society are divided by race, such as religion, politics, even industries.